 Typically, the first step in litigation involves writing a letter to the opposing side that outlines all of a person’s demands.
 Its purpose is to request that the opposing person satisfy all outstanding debts and pay funds so that further legal action is not required.

-In the event that the opposing person does not respond or comply with the demand letter, the next step involves drafting a lawsuit or a defence to that lawsuit, which is also known as the “pleading” as you are pleading your case.
+Litigation is the process of resolving a dispute between two or more persons or companies in a court of law In the event that the opposing person does not respond or comply with the demand letter, the next step involves drafting a lawsuit or a defence to that lawsuit, which is also known as the “pleading” as you are pleading your case.
 The lawsuit and defence outline each person’s story of how the dispute arose, what the judge or jury should conclude, and the legal argument as to why that conclusion should be made.

 An alternative course of action is called an application and occurs when you apply to the court for a date to argue the matter.
 This usually happens if the case is not complicated and there is no need for a trial.
 An application looks very similar to a lawsuit.
 The main difference is that the date to argue the matter is added to the Notice of Application.